CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Lifecycle-Management/Credential-Management.md

 ## Delete Access Profiles

-Any profile that is currently assigned to a switch cannot be removed.
-You must assign a different profile to the switch before it's able to be deleted.
+Any profile that is currently assigned to a switch cannot be deleted.
+You must assign a different profile to the switch before you can delete the profile.
 Note that *Netq-default* and *Nvl4-Default* cannot be deleted.

 {{<tabs "TabID247" >}}